bldrs-ai/conway-geom/Decoupling.md

 ## Conclusion

 The proposed changes to the Web-IFC WASM module aim to create a more modular and efficient system that can handle the requirements of various projects.
-By decoupling IFC parsing and geometry processing, implementing a custom parsing and indexing system, extending the WASM module, and developing a querying system, the team will provide a more responsive and flexible solution for collaborative viewing and editing of 3D file formats.
+By decoupling IFC parsing and geometry processing, implementing a custom parsing and indexing system, extending the WASM module, and developing a querying system, we will provide a more responsive and flexible solution for collaborative viewing and editing of 3D file formats.